Province of Zamora: Geography

 The Province of Zamora is in northwestern Spain where it borders on Portugal, which lies to the southwest.
 To the west lies the province of Ourense, to the north lies León, to the east lies Valladolid, and to the south lies Salamanca.
 The River Esla rises in the Cantabrian Mountains in the north and flows southwards through the province before joining the River Douro (Spanish: el Duero) which then forms part of the boundary with Portugal.
 The Esla is the largest tributary of the Duero and where they join, discharges a greater quantity of water than that discharged by the Duero.
 The capital of the province is Zamora which is situated in the south of the province on the banks of the Duero.

 The province has a total area of 10620 km2.
 Its economy is largely agricultural and it has a tradition of sheep rearing, producing a large proportion of Spain's merino wool.

-Population

-The historical population is given in the following chart: